Yu-Vitaqua-fer-Chronos/discord-patcher/README.md

 ## Current Issues
 This uses discord's endpoint URLs, and uncommenting the replacer script just gives a network error when attempting to login.
+The `fosscord.patch` file does not dynamically change based on the config, this needs to be fixed.

 ## Notes
 This is currently broken, you are welcome to make PRs if you wish

+The patches are from https://gitdab.com/distok/cutthecord